-Krishna Ramadas is an Indian American who cherishes his native heritage.
-His role as a researcher-writer began as a fun diversion during a sabbatical break from his Engineering work.
-He did not then know that the diversion would bring me to a second career.
-You can find his writings under the brands and Ancient Skies.
-He says the following about his work
+Krishna Ramadas, an Indian American, cherishes his native heritage.
+He began as an amateur writer during a short break from his Engineering career.
+He did not know the short pursuit would turn into a profession.
+You can find his writings under the brands Conscious Cosmos and Ancient Skies.
+He says the following about his work.

 “When we shut off the mystery or awe factor in life, we not only curtail growth but also unknowingly make life mechanical.
 Sri Sri Ravishankar”

-Peter Wohlleben, the author of The Hidden Life of Trees, explains the first part of the question well” The hierarchical ranking of living beings is totally unscientific.
-Plants process information just as animals do, but for the most part they do this much more slowly.
+Peter Wohlleben, the author of The Hidden Life of Trees, explains the first part of the question well” The hierarchical ranking of living beings is unscientific.
+Plants process information just as animals do, but for the most part, they do this much more slowly.
 Is life in the slow lane worth less than life on the fast track?”.
 He makes a good case that a forest is a living entity.
-All ancient civilizations extended this idea to the earth being an organism.
+All ancient civilizations extended this idea to the earth being an organism

-The Fertile Shore – an article in the Smithsonian magazine summarizes how evolutionary genetics is challenging outdated narratives about when the American continent was populated.
+The Fertile Shore – an article in the Smithsonian magazine summarizes how evolutionary genetics challenges outdated narratives about when the American continent was populated.
 When a different branch of science starts theorizing, it can lead to a drastically different conclusion.
-Similarly, we have to revisit many assumptions about the about the Indian civilization.
+Similarly, we must revisit many assumptions about the Indian civilization.
 In addition, Ancient Indians harnessed the cognitive ability of the human brain.
-This is obvious from the texts which we have not studied with an open mind.
+This fact becomes evident when we study texts with an open mind.